1224AmOgH/DSO_Blog/seminar_blog_full.md

 1.  **Binary Classification with ResNet50**

-<p>Images are first fed into a **ResNet50** model—a powerful convolutional neural network that learns to answer a simple question: _Is a DSO present in this image?_  The dataset used here was balanced between images with and without DSOs, with careful labeling to avoid bias. </p>
+<p style="text-align: justify;">Images are first fed into a **ResNet50** model—a powerful convolutional neural network that learns to answer a simple question: _Is a DSO present in this image?_  The dataset used here was balanced between images with and without DSOs, with careful labeling to avoid bias. </p>

 2.  **Explainability with XRAI**

-<p>Once the model classifies an image as “DSO present,” **XRAI** (a technique based on Integrated Gradients) kicks in to highlight _where_ in the image the most influential features are.
+<p style="text-align: justify;"> Once the model classifies an image as “DSO present,” **XRAI** (a technique based on Integrated Gradients) kicks in to highlight _where_ in the image the most influential features are.
 These show up as a **heatmap overlay**, revealing the “attention zones” the model focused on. </p>

 3.  **Integrated Gradients as a Foundation**

-<p> XRAI builds on a technique called Integrated Gradients, which estimates how much each pixel contributes to the model’s final output.
+<p style="text-align: justify;"> XRAI builds on a technique called Integrated Gradients, which estimates how much each pixel contributes to the model’s final output.
 It does this by comparing the real image to a “baseline” (typically a black image representing sky background) and measuring how predictions change as the image morphs from the baseline to the real input. </p>

 4.  **Region Segmentation**

-   <p>Instead of analyzing pixels individually, XRAI groups pixels into superpixels coherent regions of the image—like the bright core of a galaxy or the wispy edges of a nebula. </p>
+ <p style="text-align: justify;"> Instead of analyzing pixels individually, XRAI groups pixels into superpixels coherent regions of the image—like the bright core of a galaxy or the wispy edges of a nebula. </p>

 5.  **Attribution Scoring**